 The product stands out for its ability to give access for any amount of time only to the people you trust.
 In addition, it also keeps a remote log of exactly who has entered and left the house, and at what time.

 While this lock shows a lot of promise, it’s just not quite there yet.
-For $250, there are way too many glitches and potential problem areas.
+There are way too many glitches and potential problem areas.
 The auto-unlock and lock features are great when they are working, but numerous customers report inconsistencies in these systems.

 While a manual lock is less convenient, it will always lock or unlock when expected.
 The August also lacks an auto-unlock feature for android users.